 Over the Rainbow

 A story of unrequited love, espionage and the Wizard of Oz set in present day Afghanistan, researched by walking alone across the east of the country.
-To be published on March 1, 2012, by Simon and Schuster.
-Over the Rainbow is a tale of an impossible affair that, often comically, questions our ideas of truth and existence through storytelling.
+Published 2012, by Simon & Schuster, Over the Rainbow is a tale of an impossible affair that, often comically, questions our ideas of truth and existence through storytelling.
 The tectonic shift from west to east underpins this anti war novel which has already been compared to Naipaul.

 The Leopard’s Wife

-A fabulist attack on organised religion.
+A fabulist attack on organised religion published in 1991 by Random House US and banned in the UK.
 “Another masterpiece of controlled madness…at times reminiscent of Don DeLillo,” William Wharton.
 “Scamp at play,” The New York Times.
 “Paul Pickering’s brilliant novel challenges our fondest preconceptions…genuinely subversive…all Pickering’s work is truly subversive,” J.G.
 Ballard.

 The Blue Gate of Babylon

 Set in Nicaragua during the Contra war, a story of how the best intentions can go horribly wrong.
-Based on experiences as an Internationalista.“Wickedly funny,” The Observer.
+Based on experiences as an Internationalista and published in 1986 by Weidenfeld & Nicholson and Flamingo in the UK.“Wickedly funny,” Maureen Freely, The Observer.
 “Brilliant,” Fiction Magazine.
 “Reminiscent of the early Waugh,” Irish Times.
 Number two on Book Club best seller list.
 Booker long list.

-Pickering’s debut novel.
+Pickering’s debut novel published in 1985 by Weidenfeld & Nicholson and Flamingo in the UK, and Athenaeum in the US.
 In Paraguay an English Major is guarding a war criminal and in his efforts to protect him becomes like his charge.
-“Best black comedy of the year,” The Times.
-“Altogether, this is a smashing debut from a new comic novelist of terrific promise,” Valentine Cunningham, Observer (Professor of English, Oxford).
+“This is a hilarious, inventive black comedy that inverts all values and mocks the religious spy thriller set in exotic parts in the world of ‘cloak and stagger’ … The black comedy of the year,” Andrew Sinclair, The Times.
+“A tremendous first novel,” Victoria Glendinning, The Sunday Times.
+“Altogether, this is a smashing debut from a new comic novelist of terrific promise,” Valentine Cunningham, The Observer (Professor of English, Oxford).
 “Is it as good as Graham Greene?
 Yes, it is, and in some ways better,” Marghanita Laski, The Listener.
 “Comedy is at the heart of the English novel from Fielding and Sterne and Swift in the 18th century through Austen and Dickens and Trollope in the 19th up to and including Paul Pickering,” Winston-Salem Journal.
 Booker long list.

 (1994, New Grove Theatre), “Ortonesque,” The Standard, “Brio, panache and dexterity,” Harold Pinter.

-Walk Her Home A play involving moving sculpture and, accidently, the real Paris riot police.
+(Louvre, Paris, 2001).
+A play involving moving sculpture and, accidently, the real Paris riot police.
 Six people were arrested.
-(Louvre, Paris, 2001), “Stirring stuff,” The Times.
+“Stirring stuff,” The Times.

 Tom Tynker’s Wedding commissioned script for Spirit Media films, 2010.